 Hanumanghat has also been on the list of one important Ghats in Kathmandu Valley, seeing its terms of religious importance for the cremation of the deceased.

-The Barta and festival regarding Madhav Narayan are not only done in Sakhu and Bhaktapur but it also has immense importance in Lalitpur.
+The Barta and festival regarding Madhav Narayan are not only done in Sakhu and Bhaktapur but also have immense importance in Lalitpur.
 Despite that, the journey of Madhav Narayan is concluded in different cities including Panauti, Pharping, Pashupatinath of Kathmandu, Hanuman ghat, and Changunarayan of Bhaktapur.

 There are different processes and routes followed by different cities regarding this journey of Madhav Narayan’s idol.
 Like the idol of Madhav Narayan of Sakhnu is carried and roam toward Pashupatinath, Shees Narayan of Pharping, Hanuman ghat, Changunarayan, Pananti, and then return back to Sankhu.

 But the procession from Bhaktapur does not cover all these places and follows the same segments.
 The devotees along with the idol of Madhav Narayan travel to other pilgrims such as Pashupatinath, Panauti, and Changu, all by foot but it does not cover the pilgrim like shes Narayan of Pharping.